flint-lang/flint-lang.github.io/wiki/src/user_guide/setup/3_fls_setup.md

 ## Windows

-Installation of the `fls` is pretty easy on Windows too, alltough it is a bit harder than on Linux.
-Like Linux, just download thee `fls.exe` file from the [Releases](https://github.com/flint-lang/flintc/releases) page of the `flintc` repository.
-And then you have two options: Either you ensure that the executable is in your `PATH` variable or you just put it anywhere you want.
-It is recommended to execute `flintc.cmd --print-bin-path`, it will give you the path where the `flintc.exe` is contained in.
-It should be something like `%LOCALAPPDATA\Flint\Versions\v0.2.3-core\flintc.exe`.
-It is recommended to put the `fls.exe` file into the same directory as your `flintc.exe`, to more easily keep track of versions.
+The installation script of the [first](./1_installation.md.md) page already installed the `fls` system wide on Windows, so yoou don't need to change anything for it to work.

 ## VSCode

-If you have the VSCode extension installed (described in the [previous](./syntax_highlighting.md) page) then you already have everything set up editor-wise.
+If you have the VSCode extension installed (described in the [previous](./syntax_highlighting.md) page) then you already have everything set up.
+Everything should just work™.

-On Windows you additionaly need to go into the settings page of the extension.
-You will find a toggle to enable the language server and a path to the binary there.
-The path has the default value of `fls`.
-If your `fls.exe` is inside your `PATH` variable then you just need to change it from `fls` to `fls.exe`.
-If you just copied it to the directory where `flintc.exe` is contained at, then you must write the path to the file in there.
-If you just copy the path, something like `C:\\Users\zweiler1\AppData\Local\Flint\Versions\v0.2.3-core\fls.exe` then you need to ensure to escape all backslashes of the path, so you would need to change all `\` to `\\`.
-Also, make sure that the path is not surrounded by `"` characters, they are not needed for the option.

 ## NeoVim